suddjian/funfunmentorship/README.md

 # funfunmentorship

-This project aims to pair people seeking to expand their knowledge with people willing to impart their wisdom upon the unlearned.
+This project aims to pair people seeking to expand their knowledge with people willing to impart their wisdom.

 To participate, edit your `hackable_json` to include a `mentorship` field with `seeking` and `offering` arrays, like so: